 The maximum throughput for an SSL terminated virtual service depends on CPU as well as the NIC or hypervisor.

 Using multiple NICs for client and server traffic can reduce the possibility of congestion or NIC saturation.
-The maximum packets per second for virtualized environments varies dramatically, and will be the same limit regardless if the traffic is SSL or unencrypted HTTP.
+The maximum packets per second for virtualized environments vary dramatically and will be the same limit regardless of the traffic being SSL or unencrypted HTTP.
 For best throughput, Avi Networks recommends bare metal or Linux cloud servers with Avi-supported Intel NICs capable of DPDK.

-As a general rule of thumb, Avi Vantage can terminate and push about 1 Gb/s throughput per vCPU core, up to the PPS limit of the system.
-This number is generated with standard ciphers (such as those listed above).
+Refer to Avi performance datasheet numbers for SSL throughput numbers.
+These numbers are generated with standard ciphers (such as those listed above).
 Using more esoteric or expensive ciphers can have a negative impact on throughput.
 Similarly, using less secure ciphers, such as RC4-MD5, will provide better performance, but are also not recommended by security experts.